kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Haemodialysis

 #### Answer: B. Intravenous calcium chloride - *FALSE* = D. Oral enalapril - TRUE
+- Enalapril is an angiotensin-converting enzyme (ACE) inhibitor
+	- Inhibits ACE and formation of angiotensin II
+	- &darr; aldosterone = &uarr; serum potassium
+- **NOTE** Enalapril is contraindicated in patients with hyPERkalaemia

+##### Notes
 - Cardiacarrest may occur at any time during treatment of hyperkalaemia.
 Hospitalisation and close monitoring are required.
 The goal of acute treatment is to protect the body from the effects of hyperkalaemia.
 This may include protective measures, shift of potassium into the ICF and reduction of total body potassium.
 Emergency treatment is indicated if the potassium is very high or if severe symptoms are present, including changes in the ECG.
 Intravenous calcium chloride may be given temporarily to counteract the muscular and cardiac effects of hyperkalaemia, including cardiac arrhythmias.
 Intravenous calcium will counteract symptoms for only about 1 hour, so other treatments should begin immediately.
 Intravenous glucose and insulin move potassium from the ECF back into the cells.
 This may reverse severe symptoms long enough to allow correction of the cause of the hyperkalaemia.
 Sodium bicarbonate causes potassium to shift from ECF to ICF.
 It may reverse hyperkalaemia caused by acidosis with no other treatment required.
 Prolonged use of sodium bicarbonate should be avoided because it may cause severe complications.
 - Diuretics cause a decrease in total body potassium.
 They may be prescribed for people who can tolerate the loss of body fluid that accompanies use of a diuretic.
 Cation-exchange resins, such as sodium polystyrene sulphonate, are chemicals that bind potassium and cause it to be excreted from the gastrointestinal tract.
 They may be given orally or rectally.
 Haemodialysis may be used to reduce total body potassium levels, especially if kidney function is compromised.
 Dialysis is indicated when more conservative measures have failed or are inappropriate.
-Enalapril is an angiotensin-converting enzyme (ACE) inhibitor.
-It inhibits ACE and the formation of angiotensin II, which reduces aldosterone and thereby increases serum potassium.
-It is contraindicated in patients with hyperkalaemia.

 Questions 2.111-2.120